 To request a further appeal, please write to the appropriate body who managed the original appeal, this is usually the admissions authority for the school.
+You must provide supporting evidence to demonstrate what significant and material change in circumstances has taken place since the previous appeal hearing.
 Please refer to the table shown on page 16 for further information.

-Frequently Asked Questions about your application
+Frequently Asked Questions

 If you have any questions, please remember that Sefton Admissions Team are here to help if you are unsure about any aspect of the admissions process.
 If you need any advice, please contact us (see contact details on page 4).
-However we have listed below some frequently asked questions and answers.
-It may be helpful for you take a look at these before contacting the Local Authority.
+Shown below are some frequently asked questions and answers.
+It may be helpful for you take a look at these before contacting the local authority.